Divisions and Centers

 Among its divisions are one of the nation’s oldest schools of public health and the internationally recognized Child Study Center, founded in 1911.
-Its Yale Cancer Center is one of 41 comprehensive cancer centers designated by the National Cancer Institute.
-Its 33 academic departments include 11 in the basic sciences, 19 in clinical fields, and 5 in public health.
+Its Yale Cancer Center is one of 41 comprehensive cancer centers designated by the National Cancer Institute, and its Yale Center for Clinical Investigation was one of the first 12 institutions to launch the Clinical and Translational Science Awards program in 2006.
+Its 33 academic departments include 10 in the basic sciences, 18 in clinical fields, and 5 in public health.

 Affiliated institutions include the 1,541-bed Yale-New Haven Hospital—flagship of the Yale New Haven Health System and one of the largest hospitals in the United States since acquisition of the Saint Raphael campus—and the Connecticut Mental Health Center, Pierce Laboratory, and VA Connecticut Healthcare System in nearby West Haven.